progdisc/resources/contributing.md

 Those are `&mdash;`

-Note that every description must end in some sort of punctiation.
+Note that every description must end in some sort of punctuation.

 Learning resources include documentation and tutorials for direct learning.